arispoloway/tempus-api-graphql/README.md

 });
 ```

-This would request the 4 endpoints required to resolve all of the requested fields (map overview, map record listing, record overview, demo overview).
+This would request the 4 endpoints required to resolve all of the requested fields (map overview, map record listing, demo overview, server listing).
 At time of writing, that query results in the following:

 ```json
 {